FREQUENTLY ASKED QUESTIONS

 Is there a replay available for Exor investor events and conference calls?

-Yes, both Exor Conference calls and Investor Days are webcasted live with replays generally available for 12 months.
+Yes, the Investor and Analyst Call has a live webcast with replays generally available for 12 months.

 Further details can be found at Events and Presentations.